DataHurdler/Econ-ML/Tree Ensembles/tree-ensembles-en.md

 ## Pruning

-If achieving a "pure" branch, where there remains observations from a single class after a split, minimizes the quality function $G(Q_m, \theta)$, then why did we not achieve that "pure" state in the illustrative music store example?
+If achieving a "pure" branch, where there remains observations from a single class after a split, minimizes the quality function $G(Q_m, \theta)$, then why did we not achieve that "pure" state in the illustrative example with the music store?
 There are two main reasons.
 First, we may not have enough features.
 Imagine you have two individuals in your data set, one bought a small instrument and the other bought a large instrument.
 These two individuals are almost identical: the only difference is in their eye colors.
 If "eye color" is not one of the features captured in your data set, you will have no way to distinguish these two individuals.
 On the other hand, imagine we know *everything* about each and every individual, then it is almost guaranteed that you can find a "perfect" tree, such that there is a single class of individuals at each end node.
 Such "perfect" tree may not be unique.
 At the extreme, imagine a tree such that each end node represents a single individual.

-The second reason is something we have already covered: the Bias-Variance Tradeoff.
+The second reason is something we have discussed: the Bias-Variance Tradeoff.
 Because the ultimate goal is to predict, fitting a "perfect" tree can result in too high of a variance.
 Continued with the previous example, your ability to build a perfect tree would totally depend on whether you have "eye color" as a feature in your data set.
 That means that your algorithm is too sensitive to one particular feature - if this feature does not exist, your algorithm would fail to build a "perfect" tree (assuming that was the goal).
 Or, if this feature is somehow absent or incorrect in the data set you are predicting on, your algorithm would have a breakdown.

 This is why a decision tree needs to be pruned.
-This is often done by specifying two hyperparameters in the decision tree algorithm: the maximum depth of the tree (`max_depth`) and the minimum number of samples required to split (`min_samples_split`).
+This is often done by specifying two hyperparameters in the decision tree algorithm in scikit-learn: the maximum depth of the tree (`max_depth`) and the minimum number of samples required to split (`min_samples_split`).
 Without going into the technical details, we can intuitively understand that both of these restrictions can prevent us from splitting the tree to the extreme case such that each end node represents an individual.
 In other words, they restrict the growth of a tree.

 The caveat of a single decision tree algorithm is obvious: it can easily suffer from either high bias or high variance, especially the latter.
-This is why ensemble methods such as **bagging** and **boosting** were invented.
-In practice, a single decision tree is rarely used anymore, except as a demonstrative example.
+This is why ensemble methods such as **bagging** and **boosting** were introduced.
+In practice, a single decision tree is rarely used as the "finale" model.
+It is often used as a demonstrative example.

 ## Bagging and Random Forest

-`Bagging` is one of two ensemble methods based on the decision algorithm. `Bagging` is short for *boostrap aggregation*, which explains what bagging algorithms do: select random subsets from the training data set, fit the decision tree algorithm on each sample, and aggregate to get the final result.
+`Bagging` is one of two ensemble methods based on the decision tree algorithm. `Bagging` is short for *bootstrap aggregation*, which explains what bagging algorithms do: select random subsets from the training data set, fit the decision tree algorithm on each subset, and aggregate to get the prediction.
 There are several variations of `Bagging` algorithms depending on how random samples are drawn:

 1. When random subsets were drawn with replacement (bootstrap), the algorithm is known as `Bagging` (Breiman, 1996)
 2. When random subsets were drawn without replacement, the algorithm is known as `Pasting` (Breiman, 1999)
 3. When random subsets are drawn based on features rather than individuals, the algorithm is known as `Subspaces` (Ho, 1998)
 4. When random subsets are drawn based on both features and individuals, the algorithm is known as `Random Patches` (Louppe and Geurts, 2012)
 5. When random subsets were drawn with replacement (bootstrap) *and* at each split, a random subset of features is chosen, the algorithm is known as `Random Forest` (Breiman, 2001)

-In scikit-learn, the first four algorithms can be implemented in `BaggingClassifier` whereas `Random Forest` is implemented in `RandomForestClassifier`.
+In scikit-learn, the first four algorithms are implemented in `BaggingClassifier` whereas `Random Forest` is implemented in `RandomForestClassifier`.

 In bagging algorithms, the "aggregation" of results during prediction is usually taken by votes.
-For example, suppose you have fit your data with `Random Forest` algorithm with 1,000 trees, and now you want to know whether a new customer is going to buy a small or a large instrument.
+For example, suppose you have fit your data with the `Random Forest` algorithm with 1,000 trees, and now you want to know whether a new customer is going to buy a small or a large instrument.
 When the algorithm considers the first split, it will look at all 1,000 trees and see which candidate was used the most.
 Suppose "Is the customer under 30" appeared in 800 of the trees, then the algorithm would split according to `age=30`.
-And so, at east split, the algorithm would take a tally from the 1,000 individual trees and act accordingly, just like how one would look at a flow-chart to determine their actions.
+And so, at each split, the algorithm would take a tally from the 1,000 individual trees and act accordingly, just like how one would look at a flow-chart to determine actions.

 While a `Bagging` algorithm helps to reduce bias, the main benefit of bootstrapping is to reduce variance.
 The `Random Forest` algorithm, for example, is able to reduce variance in two ways: First, bootstrapping random samples is equivalent to consider many different scenarios.
 Not only does this mean that the algorithm is less reliant on a particular scenario (the whole training data set), it also makes it possible that one or some of the random scenarios may be similar to the "future," i.e., the environment that the algorithm needs to make prediction on.
 Second, by considering a random set of features at each split, the algorithm is less reliant on certain features, and is hence resilient to "future" cases where certain features may be missing or have errors.